What is Borrelia miyamotoi?

 It is unclear how common this infection is in the United States and to which vectors the disease may be attributed to.
 Recent studies in the US have shown incidence of B. miyamotoi throughout the US, particularly in areas where Lyme disease is endemic, including coastal California (see Bay Area Tick Study).

-The two tick species (I. scapularis and I. pacificus) currently identified as competent vectors for this disease within the US are not known to occur in Colorado.
+The two tick species (I. scapularis and I. pacificus) currently identified as competent vectors for this disease within the US are not known to occur endemically in Colorado.
+B. miyamotoi is not a reportable disease in Colorado.
+More research as well as surveillance of the pathogen and its vectors is needed to determine the risk to human health in Colorado.

 B. miyamotoi, colonizes blood.
 Symptoms of this infection are non-specific and flu-like, similar to those of Lyme disease and may occur as a co-infection with Lyme.
 Symptoms may include: